Metadata Profile: Meet Dr. Iskandar Bcheiry

 One of the key features of Atla’s research tools that sets us apart from others in the religion and theology academic space is the expertise of our metadata analysts and editors.
-Metadata analysts and editors are responsible for indexing the publications before they are added to our research tools, reading through them carefully in their original languages, and pulling the most vital data for our index so that the publications can be properly organized.
 The Atla Metadata Team has ten indexers with graduate degrees in theology, religious studies, history, anthropology, philosophy, literature and languages, and the social sciences.
 Many also index areas of personal interest or research, such as sacred music or archeology.
 The team indexes in more than forty languages in total.
 Their expertise ensures that Atla can manage an extremely broad array of content at the highest level.
 Given the wide and varied accomplishments of the members of this team and their importance to our work, we have begun a regular feature on this blog in which we profile our metadata analysts and highlight some of the titles they are most excited about.
 This month, we will feature Dr. Iskandar Bcheiry.

 Meet Dr. Iskandar Bcheiry